-The Egyptian economy has been performing well since 2014 as the government undertook a number of steps aiming at regaining pre-revolution growth rates, restoring foreign investors' confidence, curbing budget deficit and tackling the escalating debt levels.
-The government has also made initiatives to bring back investors and undertake a number of mega projects through more than one event of which the Egypt Economic Development Conference (EEDC) in 2015 that witnessed the participation of 80 countries and more than 2500 investors, and resulted in signing investment deals worth around USD 60 billion mainly in the construction, real estate and infrastructure sectors.
+The Egyptian economy has been performing well since 2014 as the government undertook a number of steps aiming at regaining pre-revolution growth rates, restoring foreign investors' confidence and curbing budget deficit.
+The government has also made initiatives to bring back investors and undertake a number of mega projects through more than one event of which the Egypt Economic Development Conference (EEDC) in 2015 that witnessed the participation of 80 countries and more than 2500 investors, and resulted in signing investment deals worth around USD60 billion mainly in the construction, real estate and infrastructure sectors.

-GDP accelerated during FY 2014/15 reaching about 4.2%, compared to 2.2% during the last fiscal year, supported by the Y-O-Y improvement in the performance of key sectors like construction, wholesale and retail trade, agricultural, non-oil manufacturing and tourism sectors.
-This improvement was maintained in FY 2015/16 with a 4.3% growth rate, despite the negative impacts of the Russian airplane crash over Sinai on tourism revenues and the retreat of Suez Canal revenues resulted from the slowdown of the global economy.
-This improvement was supported by achieving more stability after electing a new Parliament and the establishment of different mega projects especially in the infrastructure sector.
+GDP accelerated during FY 2014/15 reaching about 4.4%, compared to 2.9% during the previous fiscal year, supported by the improvement in the performance of key sectors like construction, wholesale and retail trade, agricultural, non-oil manufacturing and tourism sectors.
+This improvement was maintained in the following years, reaching 4.2% in FY 2016/17 after achieving more stability with electing a new Parliament and the establishment of different mega projects, especially in the infrastructure sector, such as the New Administrative Capital.
 Moreover, the Italian oil firm Eni made a supergiant gas discovery in the deep waters of Egypt in August 2015.
-The discovery can hold a potential of 30 trillion cubic feet of lean gas in place to be the largest gas discovery ever made in Egypt and in the Mediterranean Sea and it will secure Egypt's needs of natural gas for several years.
+The discovery can hold a potential of 30 trillion cubic feet of lean gas in place to be the largest gas discovery ever made in Egypt and in the Mediterranean Sea.
+The recently discovered gas fields are expected to raise Egypt's natural gas production by 50% and 100% in 2018 and 2020 respectively, where Egypt is expected to become a net gas exporter by 2019.
+FY 2017/18 is expected to witness a further boost in GDP growth to 5.2%, with the tourism sector is showing signs of recovery (due to resuming flights between Cairo and Moscow after the crash of a Russian plane over Sinai in 2015), exports are picking up and mega projects are still boosting different economic activities, especially construction.